 Alpine Parrot exists for one simple reason: fun in the outdoors.

 Fun in general lifts us all up, regardless of the circumstances in which we were born or how we were raised.
 Fun is expressed in laughter and joy: If we can find a moment to laugh, we can find a way to be whole.

 I personally have so much fun when I'm outside.
 The first time I went skiing, I laughed so hard (from the inside of a snow bank, after I crashed into it).
 The stories my friends and I share on the trail usually end in deeper connection, along with a promise to do it again.
 I still haven't found anything that beats the smell of pine trees warmed by sunshine.

 My vision for Alpine Parrot is to give everyone access to the outdoors, so that they, too, can experience the joy of nature.

-To accomplish this vision, Alpine Parrot's mission is to create outdoor clothing that encourages and celebrates underrepresented people in the outdoors, namely BIPOC and people of size.
+To accomplish this vision, Alpine Parrot's mission is to create outdoor clothing that encourages and celebrates underrepresented people in the outdoors, namely people of size and people of color.

 When I look at ads and publications for the outdoors, the people described are more often than not members of a rather homogeneous group.
 As a plus size woman of color with indigenous roots, I often find myself asking: where are the people of size?
 Where are the people of color?
 Most importantly, where are the indigenous people, who have been stewards of the land longer than these spaces have been "owned" by the government?